How to Use This Tool

 |---|---|---|

-Modern screens (MacBooks, iPhones, high-DPI monitors) use 2x pixel density.
-Converting at 2x produces PNGs that look sharp on these displays without being excessively large.
+Modern laptops and phones use roughly 2x pixel density.
+Converting at 2x produces PNGs that look sharp on these displays without being unnecessarily large.

 Use 4x for print

-Print materials require high resolution (300 DPI).
-Converting at 4x gives you enough pixels for crisp printed output.
-A 100×100 SVG becomes a 400×400 PNG — plenty for most print sizes.
+Print materials need high resolution.
+Converting at 4x gives you enough pixels for crisp printed output - a 100 by 100 SVG becomes a 400 by 400 PNG.

 Use 0.5x for thumbnails

 If you need small preview images or thumbnails, 0.5x produces compact PNGs that load quickly.
-Ideal for file listings, navigation menus, and sidebar widgets.
+Ideal for file listings, navigation menus, and sidebars.

 Keep your original SVGs

-SVG is resolution-independent — you can always re-convert at a different scale.
-Keep the vector originals and generate PNGs as needed for specific use cases.
+SVG is resolution-independent, so you can always re-convert at a different scale later.
+Keep the vector originals and generate PNGs as needed for each use case.

 White background is applied

 SVGs with transparent backgrounds get a white fill during conversion.
-If you need transparency in your PNG, edit the result in an image editor to remove the white background.
+If you need true transparency in the PNG, open the result in an image editor afterwards and remove the white background.

-Email clients don't support SVG.
-Convert your SVG newsletter graphics, icons, and logos to PNG before inserting them into email templates.
+Email clients do not support SVG.
+Convert your SVG icons, logos, and newsletter graphics to PNG before inserting them into email templates.

 Convert for social media

-Social platforms (Instagram, Facebook, Twitter, LinkedIn) don't accept SVG uploads.
-Convert to PNG at 2x for sharp, high-quality social media images.
+Social platforms do not accept SVG uploads.
+Convert to PNG at 2x for sharp, high-quality images on Instagram, Facebook, Twitter, LinkedIn, and Pinterest.

-If you have an icon library in SVG format, upload all icons at once, select your desired scale, and download the entire set as a ZIP of PNGs.
+If you have an icon library in SVG format, drop all icons in at once, pick your scale, and download the entire set as one ZIP of PNGs.

 Privacy & Security